shendi-project/shendi/Class scheme.md

 - name
 - level
 - ClassDC: int (it's here because some classes have options to have either X or Y ability modifier, so it's a thing of a character, not of a PF2_Class)

++ boost
++ flaw
++ SpellAttackRoll(AbilityModifier, ProficiencyBonus, otherBonuses, penalties) = int (Idk if this goes into PF2_class or into character)
++ SpellDC(AbilityModifier, ProficiencyBonus, otherBonuses, penalties) = int
 + exportFile()
 + exportFillablePDF()
 + exportRoll20()